stanleenwosu/stanleenwosu/README.md

 - 👋 Hi, I’m @stanleenwosu
-- 👀 I’m interested in building Enterprise and Indie Products
+- 👀 I’m interested in building Enterprise and Indie Applications
 - 🌱 I’m currently learning Web3 and Crypto
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me - email me at stanleenwosu@gmail.com